Website Manager

 If you're not sure, it's probably Core you want.
 AYSO Core is the most common, recreation-level soccer program AYSO offers for children ages 4 - 18.
 Core is our primary program in the Fall season.

-AYSO VIP is a Fall program for children and adults ages 4 and up with physical and/or intellectual disabilities.
+AYSO EPIC is a Special Needs program, for children and adults with physical and/or intellectual disabilities.

 EXTRA™ is AYSO's advanced program that offers a higher level of competition and requires try-outs.
-Teams are formed through invitation only.
+Players must be invited to be on an EXTRA team.

 Playground is a soccer-themed group adventure program for 3-year-olds where parents/guardians and their players explore fundamental motor skills together.